divio/divio-cloud-docs/reference/work-media-storage.rst

 Default file storage on Divio Cloud projects is handled by dedicated storage systems entirely separate from the application.

-In our architecture, The same site may be running as several different instances, on several different application hosts (this is one reason why Divio Cloud projects can be scaled, because new application instances can be created to meet increasing demand).
+In our architecture, the same site may be running as several different instances, on several different application hosts (this is one reason why Divio Cloud projects can be scaled, because new application instances can be created to meet increasing demand).